vexsx/Terminal-D/README.md

 # Terminal-D

-A  bash script that , Ive been created for distinct root user terminal from others.
+A  bash script that , Ive been created for distinct root user terminal from others.  (so run as root user)

 Also change timezone from UTC to  Asia/Tehran.(to change timezone edit it before run)